Ramin Djawadi

-Ramin Djawadi (born 19 July 1974) is an Iranian-German film score composer, conductor, and record producer.
-He is known for his scores for the HBO series Game of Thrones, for which he was nominated for Grammy Awards in 2018 and 2020.
-He is also the composer for the HBO Game of Thrones prequel series, House of the Dragon (2022–present).
-He has scored films such as Clash of the Titans, Pacific Rim, Warcraft, A Wrinkle in Time, Iron Man and Eternals; as well as television series including 3 Body Problem, Prison Break, Person of Interest, Jack Ryan, Westworld, and Fallout and video games such as Medal of Honor, Gears of War 4, Gears 5, and System Shock 2.
+Ramin Djawadi (born 19 July 1974) is a German film score composer, conductor, and record producer based in the United States.
+He is known for his scores for Iron Man, Pacific Rim, and the HBO series Game of Thrones and Westworld.

+After graduating from the Berklee College of Music in Boston, Djawadi apprenticed at Hans Zimmer's Remote Control Productions before becoming an independent composer.
+He has scored films such as Clash of the Titans, Warcraft, A Wrinkle in Time and Eternals; as well as television series including HBO Game of Thrones prequel series, House of the Dragon, 3 Body Problem, Prison Break, Person of Interest, Jack Ryan and Fallout.
+He has also composed music for the video games of Medal of Honor franchise, Gears of War franchise and System Shock 2.

-He won two consecutive Emmy Awards for Game of Thrones, in 2018 for the episode "The Dragon and the Wolf" and in 2019 for "The Long Night".
+He has won two Emmy Awards (both for Game of Thrones), one Annie Award (for Win or Lose), three Grammy nominations and seven Emmy nominations.
+He was awarded the BMI Icon Award at Broadcast Music Inc.'s 40th annual Film, TV and Visual Media Awards in 2024.

 Early life

 Djawadi was born in Duisburg, Germany to an Iranian father and a German mother.
-He went to Krupp Gymnasium in Duisburg, West Germany and studied at Berklee College of Music.
+He went to Krupp-Gymnasium in Duisburg, West Germany and studied at Berklee College of Music.